marykdb/maryk/core/documentation/filters.md

 ```

 ### Range

-Checks if the referenced value is within the given range.
+This filter checks if the referenced value falls within a specified range.

 Maryk YAML:

 ```kotlin
 Range(
     intPropertyReference with 2..42,